Pylons/pyramid_simpleform/docs/index.rst

             token = event.request.POST.get("_csrf")
-            if token is None or token != event.request.session.get_csrf_token(): raise HTTPForbidden, "CSRF token is missing or invalid"
+            if token is None or token != event.request.session.get_csrf_token(): raise HTTPForbidden("CSRF token is missing or invalid")

 However the **FormRenderer** class has a couple of helper methods for rendering the CSRF hidden input. **csrf()** just prints the input tag, while **csrf_token()** wraps the input in a hidden DIV to keep your markup valid.